30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Low-income families

-Another resource that’s not directly created for cancer patients or survivors, but also useful for low-income families, is the Low-Income Home Energy Assistance Program.
-LIHEAP is run by the U.S. Department of Health and Human Services and targets households with low income that pay a high proportion of income for energy expenses.
+The U.S. Department of Health and Human Services runs the Low-Income Home Energy Assistance Program.
+LIHEAP targets households with low income that pay a high proportion of income for energy expenses.
 This program provides federally funded aid toward home energy bills and energy crises.
 Each state has its own unique set of rules to follow when applying for aid.

 Cancer Type: Various